ReuelNgo/Templates/readme.md

 - **JavaScript Web Resource Templates**: Boilerplate scripts for form scripting and ribbon customizations.
 - **PCF Control Templates**: Starter projects for Power Apps Component Framework controls.
 - **Plugin and Custom Workflow Activity Templates**: C# project templates for CRM plugins and custom workflow activities.

-Feel free to review these resources and let me know if you need any adjustments or additional templates.